dhx71/NMF-audio-to-WAV-convertor/README.md

 # extract.py description

-extract.py simply estract audio streams from the .nmf file and seaved them into a file named <original-filename>\_stream<n>.<format>.
+extract.py simply extract audio streams from the .nmf file and save them into a file named <original-filename>\_stream<n>.<format>.
 Ex.: `7166083243371987119.nmf` => `7166083243371987119_stream0.g729`

 The extracted files occupy a bit less space on the disk.
-Later when you want to listen to them, you can convert the file to WAV as follow:
+Later when you want to listen to them, you can convert the files to WAV as follow:

     ffmpeg -y -i 7166083243371987119_stream0.g729 7166083243371987119_stream0.wav